 Share in the history of this great tradition, and start growing your own starter today.
 With a little patience, you’ll be baking delicious bread before you know it.
 You can use the recipe I provided, or try the unique taste of sourdough in another recipe, like our dark rye bread.

 Photos by Kendall Vanderslice, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Product photos via Cultures for Health and Picador.
+Originally published on December 30, 2016.
+Last updated March 26, 2020.
+With additional writing and editing by Allison Sidhu.

 About Kendall Vanderslice